 Each of the subdivided units within Zone 7 is deemed to receive special benefit from the improvements.
-The maximum annual assessment rate for each unit within Zone 7 is \$150.00 per unit.
-For Fiscal Year 2016/17 the annual assessment rate for each unit within Zone 7 is \$100.00 per unit.
-In order to determine the annual assessment rate for each unit, the total annual cost of maintenance and administration is divided the total number of units within the Zone.
+The maximum assessment rate for each unit within Zone 7 is \$150.00 per unit.
+For Fiscal Year 2019/20 the annual assessment rate for each unit within Zone 7 is \$100 per unit.
+To determine the annual assessment rate for each unit within Zone 7 is \$100 per unit.
+To determine the annual assessment rate for each unit within Zone 7 is \$100 per unit.
+To determine the annual assessment rate for each unit within Zone 7 is \$100 per unit.
+To determine the annual assessment rate for each unit, the total annual cost of maintenance and administration is divided by the total number of units within the Zone.

-Total Annual Costs / Total Number of Units = Annual Assessment Rate per Unit \$3,900.00 / 39 = \$100.00 per Unit
+Total Annual Costs / Total Number of Units = Annual Assessment Rate per Unit

+\$3,900/ 39 = \$100 per Unit

-Zone 8 For detailed information on Zone 8, please see Appendix A.
+For detailed information on Zone 8, please see Appendix A.